Troyanovsky/vibe-coding-guide/README.md

 *   **9.4.
 Basic Code Quality & Review (with AI help):**
     *   Awareness: AI code can sometimes be verbose, inefficient, or have minor security oversights.
     *   Asking AI: "Can you review this code for clarity?"
 "Are there any obvious performance issues here?"
 "Suggest improvements to make this JavaScript more readable."
 (Set realistic expectations).
+    *   Ask the AI to generate simple, maintainable code, prioritizing functions over complex class hierarchies or deep inheritance when possible. [reference](https://lucumr.pocoo.org/2025/6/12/agentic-coding/)
+    *   Ask the AI to refactor existing code for improved readability, maintainability, or efficiency.
+    *   **Peer Review with AI (Advanced):** In workflows with multiple AI instances, consider using one AI agent to generate code and another to perform a review or verification pass on the generated code. [reference](https://www.anthropic.com/engineering/claude-code-best-practices)
 *   **9.5.
 Automated PR Review with AI Tools:**
     *   Some advanced AI coding tools (like Cursor, or potentially future integrations with tools like GitHub Copilot or specialized code review AI) can assist in reviewing Pull Requests.
     *   These tools can highlight potential bugs, suggest improvements, check for style consistency, and identify security vulnerabilities *based on the context of the code change*.